-The 2018 Scholarship winner, Dr Felicity Dominick has now completed the first half of her general clinical anesthesiology fellowship at Uppsala University Hospital, Sweden.
-Felicity's report can be read here.
+The 2018 Scholarship winner, Dr Christopher Badenhorst has now completed the first half of his Paediatric anesthesia fellowship at British Columbia Children’s Hospital, Vancouver, Canada.
+Christopher's report can be read here.
+Christopher writes:

 The first recipient was Dr Charles Minto of Christchurch who undertook a provisional fellowship year at Stanford University.
 While records are not complete, since then over 30 scholarship grants awarded, ranging between the UK, USA, Canada, Australia and South Africa.
 Click here to see a list of BWT Ritchie Scholarship recipients.

 Scholarship winners provide ANZAEC with mid-term and final reports of their scholarship experience overseas: